alexpetros/unplannedobsolescence.com/content/blog/hard-page-load/index.md

 +++
-title = "Who's Afraid of a Hard Page Load?" description = "Single-Page Applications (SPAs) are almost always a worse user experience." date = 2024-07-16
+title = "Who's Afraid of a Hard Page Load?" description = "Single-Page Applications (SPAs) are a worse user experience." date = 2024-07-16
 +++